 Why do you feed your Labs meat?

 Dogs originate from wolves and meat was their primary food.
 Over time, food has gone to the fast lane.
 Farmers have diminished, meat has become expensive, food has widely become processed.
 It has become convenient and cheap for people to feed dog food.
-As a result, may people are feeding their dogs low quality dog food combined with not getting enough exercise and the result is many dogs are getting diabetes.
+As a result, many people are feeding their dogs low-quality dog food combined with not getting enough exercise and the result is many dogs are getting diabetes.
 The first ingredient on any quality dog food should be meat.
-Lower quality dog food's first ingredient is grain or corn meal.
+Lower quality dog food's first ingredient is grain or cornmeal.
 When you ask yourself the question: "What's better: Fresh meats, fruits, and vegetables, or refined, processed, preserved dog food with a shelf life of 2 years?", the conclusion is simple: Fresh meat, fruits, and vegetables are better and scientific research has proven it.

 What is your Phone Number?

 We do not take or make phone Without any phone calls, visitors, and puppies, it's already a full-time job.
 I've spent well over 1,000 hours creating and maintaining my website to work smarter not harder.
 We want to do business with people who can read the information on our website.

 How will a new puppy fit in with my existing dog(s)?

 We aptitude & temperament test our pups with The Complete Service Package to be sure to help you select the right puppy for your household and other pets.
 However, if you are concerned and just want to discuss it, please feel free to email me and I'll give you a call.